Board of Trustees

 Berkshire Community Land Trust and Community Land Trust in the Southern Berkshires share board members and office infrastructure.

 A Community Land Trust is governed by a three-part volunteer Board of Trustees.
 The board is designed to be representative and balanced in its administration of the organization’s activities and assets.
 The Trustees usually meet at least six times a year and host an annual member meeting.

 The board of the Community Land Trust in the Southern Berkshires is nine residents of Southern Berkshire County.
 Three Leasing Member Representatives are elected by other leaseholders.
 Three Non-Leasing Member Representatives are elected by the general membership.
-Three Professional Community Representatives are appointed by the general membership for their expertise.
+Three Professional Community Representatives are appointed by the board itself for their expertise.
 They may include attorneys, accountants, architects, real estate agents, land-use planners, etc.

 For details on the CLTSB board structure see our Bylaws.

 The Board of Trustees of the Berkshire Community Land Trust has the same structure as the board of CLTSB.
 However, BCLT Bylaws specify that the lease holding members of the BCLT board (no more than one third of board members) may be selected from community land trusts other than CLTSB.